Bundesliga: Dortmund's Erling Haaland and Jadon Sancho show what RB Leipzig miss | DW | 09.01.2021

 Borussia Dortmund really don’t do first halves this season.
 But thankfully for interim coach Edin Terzic, they do have players capable of being prolific at the top level.

 Haaland, Reus and Sancho combined for the opener and at least two of the trio were involved in both subsequent goals.
-Though Reus is still not quite hitting the heights, the individual ability of that trio means Dortmund always pose a significant threat.
+Though Reus is still not quite at his best, the individual ability of that trio means Dortmund always pose a significant threat.

-Players like Haaland don’t come along often, and they rarely appear in January at RB Salzburg, but Saturday night’s display must prompt some serious thought from Nagelsmann.
-Dani Olmo’s solo strike on to the post aside, Leipzig didn’t work Roman Bürki at all.
+Players like Haaland don't come along often, and they rarely appear in January, but Saturday night's display must prompt some serious thought from Nagelsmann.
+Dani Olmo's solo strike on to the post aside, Leipzig didn't work Roman Bürki at all.

 "We were the better team in the first half, but if we don't create any clear chances then you can have as much of the ball as you want," lamented Poulsen after the game.